Bushido

 saber, naginata, rapier, broadsword, & sledgehammer.
 Each character also has

-3 different stances (high, mid, and low) in which different attacks can be
+3 different stances (high, mid, and low) where several different attacks can be

-do share the exact same moves & animations.
+Blade suffers from many characters sharing the exact same moves and animations.

 |